Updated February 2019

 - Once you have closed your Retailer’s Use Tax account, and have an active sales tax account only in Colorado, please re-submit your Colorado enrollment form.

 - Once saved, the TaxJar filing team will review your request and reach out to you for any additional information we may need.

 Heads up: The state recommends that your retailer’s use account remains open until the final return has been filed.

-If you don’t meet the threshold, you don’t need to take action; however, TaxJar will only support Sales Tax permits moving forward.
+If you don’t meet the threshold, you aren’t required to take action; however, TaxJar will only support Sales Tax permits moving forward.

 Retailers that fall below the thresholds of $100,000 in gross sales or services, including exempt sales, or 200 annual transactions into Colorado may elect to collect and remit sales tax, as appropriate, although you are under no obligation to do so.

 The state has made it relatively simple to transition over to a “Sales Tax Account” in their online interface.